TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 Likewise we discretize the time interval into a number of time steps, separated by a time increment $\Delta t$, and compute the solution for times $t_n = n\Delta t\,, n=1,2,3,\ldots$ until a steady state is found.
 Our aim is to compute the solution of the PDE for all values $T^n_m \approx T(m\Delta x,n\Delta t)$.
+The function $T^n_m$ is called the grid function and consists only of discrete values.
-Keep in mind, that $T(x,t)$ is continuous and smooth whereas $T^n_m$ are the discrete values defined on the given grid.
+(Keep in mind that $T(x,t)$ is continuous and smooth.)

 We now have a **spatial grid** or **computational domain** that approximates the physical domain $x \in [0,L]$ and a discrete time frame.
 The next step it to define approximations to the partial derivatives appearing in the heat equation, as the finite precision of real values in a computer precludes exact computation of these derivatives.

-The approach to follow is to carry out the approximation of the time derivative and approximation of the spatial derivative separately.
+The approach to follow is to carry out the approximation of time derivatives and the approximation of spatial derivatives separately.
 Hence, the whole approximation process is done in two steps:

 1. Approximate the spatial derivative first.
 This step is called the **semi discretization** step and leads to a system of first order ODEs.
 2. The resulting system of ODEs is approximated by means of time integration.
 This step has been dealt with in Chapter {ref}`numerical_modelling`.